How To Send Cold Emails Without Landing In Spam (2023) - Beginner’s Guide

 If you send cold emails incorrectly, then there is a risk that you will “burn” your domain, which will blacklist any email address that is associated with it.
 This will cause all of your emails to go to the spam/junk folder.

 To avoid burning your main domain, you need to buy a second domain that is similar.
 This second domain is the domain that you will create an email address with and then send cold emails from.
-If this second domain gets burned, then it won’t affect your business’s main domain.
+If this second domain gets burned, then it won’t affect your company’s main domain.

 For example, if your main domain is emailchaser.com (this is your company’s website), then below are some examples of other domains that you could buy to send cold emails from: